-Changes in the following areas are to be reported to the Office of the Secretary's Health Standards Section, OCDD and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:
+Changes in the following areas are to be reported to the DHH Health Standards Section, OCDD and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:

-- 1. Ownership;
+- Ownership,

-- 2. Physical location;
+- Physical location,

-- 3. Mailing address;
+- Mailing address,

-- 4. Telephone number; and
+- Telephone number, and

-- 5. Account information affecting electronic funds transfer (EFT).
+- Account information affecting electronic funds transfer (EFT).

-The provider must complete a new provider enrollment packet when a change in ownership of five percent to 50 percent of the controlling interest occurs, but may continue serving beneficiaries.
-When 51 percent or more of the controlling interest is transferred, a complete re-certification process must occur and the agency shall not continue serving beneficiaries until the re-certification process is complete.
+The provider must complete a new provider enrollment packet when a change in ownership of 5 percent to 50 percent of the controlling interest occurs, but may continue serving recipients.
+When 51 percent or more of the controlling interest is transferred, a complete re-certification process must occur and the agency shall not continue serving recipients until the re-certification process is complete.

-Waiver services are to be provided only to persons who are waiver beneficiaries, and strictly in accordance with the provisions of the approved plan of care (POC).
+Waiver services are to be provided only to persons who are waiver recipients, and strictly in accordance with the provisions of the approved Plan of Care (POC).

-Providers may not refuse to serve any waiver beneficiary that chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
+Providers may not refuse to serve any waiver recipient that chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 Such refusal to serve an individual must be put in writing by the provider, and include a detailed explanation as to why the provider is unable to serve the individual.
-Written notification must be submitted to the local Human Service Authority or District.
+Written notification must be submitted to the local Human Service Authority or District, hereafter referred to as the local governing entity (LGE).
 Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
-Such contracts must state that the subcontractor may not refuse to serve any waiver beneficiary referred to them by the enrolled direct service provider agency.
+Such contracts must state that the subcontractor may not refuse to serve any waiver recipient referred to them by the enrolled direct service provider agency.